kjhov195/beautiful-jekyll/research.md

 # Expanded Cross-entropy Loss for Convolutional Neural Networks

-The loss function extremely affects the performance of a model.
-How the loss function is defined determines the success of the learning.
-The cross-entropy loss function is commonly used in models for classification problems.

-This paper proposes an extended cross-entropy loss function that complements the crossentropy loss function.
+The loss function extremely affects the performance of the model.
+How to define the loss function determines whether a learning is successful or not.
+The Cross-entropy loss is commonly used in the model for classification.
+It calculates the loss value only through information about a correctly predicted probability.
+This paper proposes the Expanded Cross-entropy loss function that complements the Cross-entropy loss function.
+The Expanded Cross-entropy loss calculates the weighted sum of the Cross-entropy loss and an additional term containing information about incorrectly predicted probabilities

 <center><img src = '/research_img/image0.png' width="600"/></center>

-For SVHN, CIFAR-10, CIFAR-100, and STL-10 dataset, we evaluated the accuracy of convolutional neural networks with various structures.
-In most cases, assuming all the other conditions in same state, the results of the extended cross-entropy loss function were found to increase the classification accuracy compared to the existing cross-entropy loss function applied.
+For SVHN, CIFAR-10, CIFAR-100, and STL-10 dataset, we evaluated the accuracy of convolutional neural networks with various architectures.
+In most cases, assuming all the other conditions are in same state, the Expanded Cross-entropy loss function has been found to increase the accuracy of classification compared to the Cross-entropy loss function.

 <br>